KayMosier/kaymosier.github.io/README.md

 # About Me
 I'm a data scientist passionate about extracting actionable insights from complex datasets.
 I leverage my skills in **machine learning, data manipulation and visualization** to solve real-world problems and drive data-informed decisions.
-In addition to my education, I have 2 years of industry experience in an analytical role in the CPG world.
+In addition to my education, I have 2 years of industry experience in an analytical role in a major CPG company.

 I'm eager to contribute to innovative projects and collaborate with teams to achieve impactful results.